Lulu Spencer: Casting

 Since her on-screen birth, Lulu was portrayed by several child actors; first by Amanda and Kerrianne Harrington from 1994 to 1995, then Clare and Maribel Moses, from March 1995 to September 1995, next by Alysin and Kelli Griffith from 1995 to 2001, followed by Stephanie Allen from September 11, 2001 to December 23, 2003.
 Child actress, Tessa Allen stepped into the role on April 19, 2004, and last appeared on June 17, 2005.

 Julie Marie Berman joined the cast of General Hospital in the fall of 2005 as a SORASed Lulu, making her first appearance on October 28, 2005.
 The casting immediately garnered much attention due to Berman's strong resemblance to Genie Francis who played Laura; Lulu and Laura's strong resemblance was often mentioned within the series.
 In July 2012, Berman informed producers that she had no plans of renewing her contract when it expired in November.
 Despite no official word from ABC or Berman, rumors began to circulate that Berman was about to vacate the role.
 After months of speculation, on February 26, 2013, an issue of Soaps In Depth confirmed that Berman was indeed leaving the series and had just filmed her final scenes.

-On March 6, 2013, TV Guide's Michael Logan hinted that an actor from General Hospital would be joining the cast of The Young and the Restless while a Y&R alum would be coming to GH on Twitter.
+On March 6, 2013, TV Guide's Michael Logan hinted on Twitter that an actor from General Hospital would be joining the cast of The Young and the Restless while a Y&R alum would be coming to GH.
 Meanwhile, Jamey Giddens of Daytime Confidential reported that several sources said Emme Rylan, formerly known for her role on Guiding Light as Lizzie Spaulding and The Young and the Restless as Abby Newman, had been cast as Lulu, but nothing was official at the time.
 Several sources including Soap Opera Digest later confirmed that the reports were indeed true.
 Berman made her last appearance on March 22, 2013.
 Rylan took to Twitter and confirmed her first air date at April 11.
 In February 2019, Rylan announced she had renewed her deal with the soap to continue her portrayal of Lulu.
 On December 1, 2020, after increased speculation, Rylan exited the role.

+On August 5, 2024, TV Insider reported a casting call for the role of "Lauren," suggesting the details of "Lauren" sounded much-like the role of Lulu.
+The following day, Rylan verified the reports of the recast and expressed her disappointment in the decision, stating: "Although I am very disappointed with their choice, I am glad to finally have closure."
+On September 10, 2024, Daytime Confidential reported Alexa Havins Bruening was cast in the role; according to their report, Jennifer Landon and Marci Miller were also in-talks to being cast.
+She made her episodic debut during the final moments of the November 19, 2024, episode.